How to Start Your Own LLC in Wyoming - Complete Guide

 Maintain LLC Records

-Safely store Articles of Organization, operating agreements, contracts, and other legal or financial documents.
+Store, safely, Articles of Organization, operating agreements, contracts and other legal or financial documents.

 Annual Reporting

-Wyoming LLCs must file an annual report by the first day of their anniversary month.
-Fees start at $60 or 0.0002 per dollar of assets located in Wyoming, whichever is greater.
+The Wyoming LLCs are required to submit an annual report by the first day of their anniversary month.
+The charges begin at 60 or 0.0002 on every dollar of assets situated in Wyoming, whichever is more.

 Wyoming LLC FAQs